Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 This project mainly uses [Music21](https://www.music21.org/music21docs/about/what.html) which is very mature and fully featured.
 It allows you to load and save MIDI files, inspecting and changing their contents in its high level 'Stream' format.

 It also works well with [MuseScore](https://musescore.org/en) to render a piano-roll timeline or classical notation in the output cells of your [Jupyter Notebook](https://jupyter.org/).

-I used notebooks throughout this project to interleave code, output and thoughts / documentation (albeit via the [VSCode](https://code.visualstudio.com/) [Polyglot Notebooks extension](https://code.visualstudio.com/docs/languages/polyglot))
+I used notebooks throughout this project to interleave code, output and thoughts (albeit via the [VSCode](https://code.visualstudio.com/) [Polyglot Notebooks extension](https://code.visualstudio.com/docs/languages/polyglot)).
+If you haven't experienced notebook programming, I highly recommend giving it a go.
+The ability to iterate and document as you go allows you to move quickly and experiment with confidence, which is perfect when in exploratory mode.

-Another python library I used is [pretty-midi](https://craffel.github.io/pretty-midi/) which has a great API and works well with [FluidSynth](https://www.fluidsynth.org/)'s synthesis engine to render the scores.
+Another python library I used is [pretty-midi](https://craffel.github.io/pretty-midi/) which has a great API and works well with [FluidSynth](https://www.fluidsynth.org/)'s synthesis engine to render the scores as audio.

 ## Encoding / Decoding

-The MIDI data can't be fed directly into a machine learning model - at least not the kind we will be looking at.
+MIDI data bytes can't be fed directly into a machine learning model - at least not the kind we will be looking at.
 It first needs to be broken up into a series of tokens, which are each assigned a number.
 For instance, if we assigned `A=1`, `B=2`, `C=3`, `D=4` and `E=5`, then the words `CAB ACE` would be represented as `312 135`.

 Sounds easy enough - however, as hinted in the intro, this is where using music data rather than text presents its first challenge.